 These are the front pages of a number of Portable Document Formats, and this is www.servinglibrary.org, engine room of The Serving Library.
 Each PDF is a "Bulletin" containing an article or essay that constitutes part of some overarching theme or themes-in this case, from specific to general: Libraries, Media, and Time.
 The essay behind the large asterisk, for example, contemplates the possibilities for human communication in light of some extraordinary physical attributes of the Octopus Vulgaris.
-As it turns out, that "asterisk" is actually "an actopus in plan view.
-This and the other PDFs are available for anyone to download for free.
-Contributions to the latest theme are added from time to time over a six month period, and at the end of the season they are collected together into a single document, printed and published in both Europe and the USA, each in an edition of 1,500, as Bulletins of The Serving Library.
-The PDFs remain available on the website, while a new theme is developed over the next helps are the season they fine and the size of the season they fine and the season they are collected together.
+As it turns out, that "asterisk" is actually an octopus in plan view.
+This and the other PDFs are available for anyone to download for free Contributions to the latest theme are added from time to time over a six month period, and at the end of the season they are collected together into a single document, printed and published in both Europe and the USA, each in an edition of 1,500, as Bulletins of The Serving Library.
+The PDFs remain available on the website, while a new theme is developed over the next half year